karmaniverous/entity-client-dynamodb/README.md

 ## AWS X-Ray

-If you run in an environment with a running X-Ray daemon (`AWS_XRAY_DAEMON_ADDRESS`), you can enable X-Ray capture for the underlying DynamoDB client:
+Enable X-Ray capture for the internal DynamoDB client when an X-Ray daemon is present.

 ```ts
 const entityClient = new EntityClient({